Monday 21 August, 08:30: Registration and welcome

 Tuesday 22 August: Modelling tools for urban climate

-Matei Georgescu (Arizona State University): The Utility of computational modelling to address urban environmental sustainability
+10:00 Matei Georgescu (Arizona State University): The utility of computational modelling to address urban environmental sustainability

-Hendrik Wouters (KU Leuven - University of Leuven): Tools for modelling the bi-directional relation between urbanization and climate extremes
+14:00 Leena Järvi (University of Helsinki): Tools for modelling the bi-directional relation between urbanization and climate extremes

 Wednesday 23 August: Climate change challenges in urban areas.
 Adaptation and mitigation strategies

-Cristian Iojă (University of Bucharest): Tools for urban ecosystems assessment
+11:30 Cristian Iojă (University of Bucharest): Environmental conflicts in urban areas

 Thursday 24 August: Critical linkages between urban climate and human health

-Oded Potchter (Tel Aviv University): A methodological approach to the urban climate assessment in relation with human comfort and climate change context
+15:30 Oded Potchter (Tel Aviv University): A methodological approach to urban climate assessment in relation to human comfort in the context of climate change

 Friday 25 August: Field trip and social events